calwilee/LoLEDA/README.md

 > Grouping and Aggrigations

-In order to have a dataframe that contains infomation about the champions played per match and the bans, we created two dataframes.
-For the both DataFrames, we grouped by `league`, `gameid`, and `teamname`.
+In order to have a dataframe that contains infomation about the champions played and banned per match, we created two dataframes.
+For both DataFrames, we grouped by `league`, `gameid`, and `teamname`.
 However, for the first dataframe, created a custom aggrrgation to combine the champions played for each team into a list.
 For the second DataFrame, we aggregated by the first series value to get champions banned, as this value is repeated for each match.
 We then preformed an inner megre between the two dataframes together by index.

 > Finding the Most Banned Champions

-Using our dataframe from the previous step, we counted how many times each champion was banned, and sorted.
+Using our dataframe from the previous step, we counted how many times each champion was banned and sorted by count.

-These were the top 10 most banned champions:
+These were the top 15 most banned champions:
 1. Zeri            1608
 2. Gwen            1097
 3. Kalista         1074